angarsky/diveintopython/learn/classes/class_decorator.md

 ```

-In conclusion, Python class decorator, class method Python decorator, and Python class property decorator are powerful tools in Python that can help you modify the behavior of a class or its methods.
+In conclusion, class decorator, class method decorator, and class property decorator are powerful tools in Python that can help you modify the behavior of a class or its methods.
 Keep these best practices in mind to write clean, readable, and maintainable code.

 ## Real-world Applications of Python Class Property Decorator

-Python Class Decorators provide a simple syntax for modifying the behavior of a class or its methods.
+Class Decorators provide a simple syntax for modifying the behavior of a class or its methods.
 The most commonly used class decorators are class, static, and property.

 - **Python Class Decorator:** A decorator is a function that takes another function and extends the function's behavior without explicitly modifying it.